 In Hong Kong, the Hong Kong Interbank Offered Rate (HIBOR) has been in place for many years and is still widely recognised by market participants as a credible and reliable benchmark.
 While the Hong Kong Dollar Overnight Index Average (HONIA) has been identified as an alternative to HIBOR, there is no plan to discontinue HIBOR.
-This multi-rate approach has also been adopted by many other jurisdictions.
+Similar multi-rate approaches have also been adopted by many other jurisdictions.

-The HKMA has launched a regular survey to monitor the banking sector’s exposures to LIBOR contracts.
-As of June 2021, there were HK$4.5 trillion of assets and HK$1.2 trillion of liabilities in the Hong Kong banking system referencing LIBOR, representing about 27% and 8% respectively of the banking system’s total assets and total liabilities denominated in foreign currencies.
-Additionally, there were derivatives contracts involving an aggregate amount of HK$30.6 trillion in notional value referencing LIBOR.
-24% of these LIBOR-linked assets and liabilities, and 5% of these derivatives contracts would mature after LIBOR’s cessation dates and did not have adequate fallback.
+The HKMA conducts a regular survey to monitor the banking sector’s exposures to LIBOR contracts.
+As of December 2021, there were HK$3.9 trillion of assets and HK$1.1 trillion of liabilities in the Hong Kong banking system referencing LIBOR, representing about 23% and 7% respectively of the banking system’s total assets and total liabilities denominated in foreign currencies.
+Additionally, there were derivatives contracts involving an aggregate amount of HK$31.0 trillion in notional value referencing LIBOR.
+16% of these LIBOR-linked assets and liabilities, and 1% of these derivatives contracts require remediation to incorporate adequate fallback or other transition arrangements.